asoffer/nth/docs/format/format.md

   std::string s;
   nth::io::string_writer w(s);
   nth::io::write_text(w, "Hello, ");
-  nth::io::format(w, person);
+  nth::format(w, person);
   nth::io::write_text(w, "!");
   return s;
 }
 ```

-Note in this example `nth::io::format(w, person)` uses the default formatter for `Person` (because
+Note in this example `nth::format(w, person)` uses the default formatter for `Person` (because
-the two-parameter `nth::io::format` is invoked).
+the two-parameter `nth::format` is invoked).
 The default formatter for person is
-`nth::io::trivial_formatter` (more on how to customize this below), which does not have a `format`
+`nth::trivial_formatter` (more on how to customize this below), which does not have a `format`
 member function, so `NthFormat(w, fmt, p)` is invoked.
-This in turn invokes `nth::io::format(w, fmt,
+This in turn invokes `nth::format(w, fmt,
 p.name)`.
 This process continues recursively, now with the same writer, an
-`nth::io::trivial_formatter` for the formatter, and `p.name` of type `std::string`.
+`nth::trivial_formatter` for the formatter, and `p.name` of type `std::string`.
 Because the
 library provides a FTADLE hook for `std::string`, this resolves by writing the string to the writer.

 ## Custom default formatters

-By default, the default formatter for a type is `nth::io::trivial_formatter`, but users may
+By default, the default formatter for a type is `nth::trivial_formatter`, but users may
 configure the default formatter (the one used when no formatter argument is provided to
-`nth::io::format`) with a FTADLE hook.
+`nth::format`) with a FTADLE hook.
 In particular, users can implement a function named
 `NthDefaultFormatter` accepting an `nth::type_tag<T>`.
 Note that this function can also be a hidden
 friend inside the body of the type `T`, as this will still be findable via argument-dependent
 lookup.
 As an example, one might want a formatter fora person to distinguish whether or not their